OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## custom function

-A **custom function** is a user-defined function in Excel.
-Custom functions in Excel enable developers to add new functions, beyond the typical Excel features, by defining those functions in JavaScript as part of an add-in.
+A **custom function** is a user-defined function that is packaged with an Excel add-in.
+Custom functions enable developers to add new functions, beyond the typical Excel features, by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel.
 See [Create custom functions in Excel](../excel/custom-functions-overview.md) to learn more.

 ## host